 Note to home builders: Because of the different electric providers within the city, different permitting applications and impact fees are required.
 See the Building Department page for more details.

 Hurricane Power employs several stratagies to meet this demand as economically as possible.
 One strategy is to own and operate our own power generators to meet peak power demand.
 Currently we have three, 1.6 megawatt Caterpillar diesel gererators and six, 2 megawatt Caterpillar natural gas generators.
 One of the six natural gas generators is owned by Washington City but operated by Hurricane Power through an agreement.

 Hurricane Power is also a member of the Utah Associated Municipal Power Systems ("UAMPS").
 This partnership allows Hurricane Power to obtain electric energy from various economical sources that Hurricane Power could not aquire working as a free agent.

 Electrical rates for residential, small commercial, and large commercial customers can be downloaded here.

-The percentage of energy sources by type used by the Hurricane Power Department for the year 2012 are shown in the chart below.
+Percentage of energy sources by type used by the Power Department for the year 2013.

 Resources by Location